Jubatian/rrpge-spec/specs/cpu_inst.rst

 Timing notations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- ai: 1 additional cycle if 2nd opcode word is used or pre-incrementing.
+- ai: 1 additional cycle if 2nd opcode word is used.
 - wc: 1 additional cycle if carry write is necessary.